 Located on the West Coast Way Culture Route

 After various meanderings across the African continent, Kevin and Philippa Wood returned home in 2007 with the dream of establishing a microbrewery with a big heart.
-Today, their dream is a reality in the shape of Darling Brew – a first-rate microbrewery in Darling that produces some of the best craft beers in South Africa.
+Today, their dream is a reality in the shape of Darling Brew Tasteroom & Brewery – a first rate microbrewery in Darling that produces some of the best craft beers in South Africa.
 Find Darling Brew on the West Coast WayCulture Route.

 In keeping with the ethos of the town, Kevin and Philippa created the concept of Slow Beer – an unhurried fermentation process to compliment the lifestyle in the area.

 Beers created by Darling Brew are named after nature and animals that inspire the owners.
 These include the geometric tortoise, the verraux eagle, the honey badger and roan antelope.

 Darling Brew has a collection of 11 beers and includes a light lager, a pale ale and an Indian Ale.
 The signature drink is an extreme lager named Slow Beer, which is complemented by an ever-growing range of Darling Brew beers including Silver Back, Rogue Pony, Gypsy Mask, Thunder Bird, Sungazer, Black Mist, Bone Crusher and Slow Beer.
 Each one a ‘slow beer’ experience.

 Darling Brew beer can be purchased or enjoyed at the new Darling Brew Tasteroom & Brewery at 48 Caledon Street in Darling.

 Here visitors can see the brewing process and enjoy beer and a proudly South African barbeque ‘braai’ menu indoors or outside in the garden.
 The open-air kids play area makes it a venue that the whole family can enjoy.
 The downstairs tasting room has been designed to be wheelchair friendly.